Take time to chill

 So, take a break, find shade, rest often, and remember to always keep an eye on your mates!

-Are you worried about your drug taking, or drinking?
-The Alcohol Drug Helpline is here to help.
+If you're worried about your drug taking, or drinking, the Alcohol Drug Helpline is here to help.
 Call 0800 787 797 or text 8681 to speak with a trained counsellor who can provide helpful information, insight and support.
 They’re available 24/7, all calls are free and confidential.